-Whether you are hosting a party in your home or planning to take some brisket in a picnic, the critical concern is to make sure the meat remains warm.
+Whether you are hosting a party in your home or planning to take some brisket to a picnic, the critical concern is to make sure the meat remains warm.

 To help you not repeat the same mistake I made, here I will share the proper methods that are both effective and economical to keep your smoked meat warm.